Sephie2/misc/math - overview and books.md

 ### 5. Differential Equations
 *Equations that involve derivatives and describe how functions change in relation to their own variables or other functions*

+-  "A First Course in Differential Equations with Modeling Applications" by Zill
+- "Fundamentals of Differential Equations and Boundary Value Problems" by Nagle et al

 - **Ordinary Differential Equations (ODEs):** Study of differential equations with one variable.
 	- "Elementary Differential Equations and Boundary Value Problems" by William E. Boyce and Richard C. DiPrima

 - **Partial Differential Equations (PDEs):** Analysis of equations with multiple variables.
 	- "Partial Differential Equations for Scientists and Engineers" by Stanley J. Farlow
+	- "Introduction to Partial Differential Equations with Applications" by E.C.
+Zachmanolglou

 - **Numerical Solutions:** Methods for solving differential equations numerically.
 	- "Numerical Analysis" by Richard L. Burden and J. Douglas Faires